Skip to main content

 Love the Problem

-By focusing on loving the problem, those engaged in social impact work should be intentional in their efforts to overcome biases, understand root causes, and explore various solutions.
-Individuals who love the problem engage in significant research regarding culture, environmental factors, and contributing circumstances.
-The overarching intent of this beginning phase of the social impact cycle is to establish a foundation upon which a legitimate solution can be built.
+This foundational phase emphasizes the importance of deeply understanding a social issue before proposing potential solutions.
+Learning to love the problem means being intentional in the effort to overcome biases, understand root causes, explore various solutions, and acknowledge the problem in its entirety.
+This requires significant research regarding culture, environmental factors, and contributing circumstances.
+Before a social problem can be solved, it must first be understood.
+The overarching intent of this beginning phase is to establish a foundation upon which a legitimate solution can be built.

 The opposite of loving the problem is loving the solution.
-The social impact world has often seen well-intentioned charitable efforts yield poor results.
-This is usually due to insufficient knowledge of the surrounding forces that have perpetuated this problem.
-Loving the problem urges those in the social impact sector to be as prepared as possible before moving forward with their interventions.
-It encourages a curious mind, a humble heart, and a pragmatic plan.
+The social impact world has frequently seen well-intentioned charitable efforts yield poor results.
+This may occur for numerous reasons; however, insufficient knowledge regarding the problem and the surrounding forces that have perpetuated it is frequently a factor.
+Loving the problem urges those involved in social impact work to be as prepared as possible before moving forward with their interventions.
+It encourages a curious mind, a humble heart, and a realistic plan of action.

-Explore the toolbox below for resources to help you "Love the Problem:"
+Explore the toolbox below for extra insights on how to love the problem.

 Your Toolbox